crossplatformsweden/ReactNativeCalendar/README.md

-Demonstrates how to use an Expo React-Native (CRNA) app with TypeScript, Redux, Jest and TSlint.
+Demonstrates how to use an Expo React-Native (CRNA) app with TypeScript, Redux, Redux-Persist, Jest and TSlint.

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).